Sumit Raj is currently working as the Senior Solutions Architect at GeoSpark. He lives in India and studied in Bangalore.

 Any database is fine but I recommend people to know at least one structured database (MySQL/Postgres) and one NoSQL database(MongoDB).

 GODSON: Someone wants to know, how do you create chatbots?

-If want to build a voice based chatbot in relation with IoT then check AVS.
+If you want to build a voice-based chatbot in relation to IoT then check AVS.

 Here are some of the resources and Python modules you may wanna look at to build chatbots.

-TextBlob: If one has the basic understanding of Stemming, Lemmatizing, POS tagging and Python then he/she can easily develop NLP-based applications on top of TextBlob quickly.
+TextBlob: If one has a basic understanding of Stemming, Lemmatizing, POS tagging, and Python then he/she can easily develop NLP-based applications on top of TextBlob quickly.
 TextBlob has very easy APIs to train the model as well.
 TextBlob: Simplified Text Processing.